wp-plugins/wordpress-dashboard-twitter/readme.txt

 This plugins is released under the GPL, you can use it free of charge on your personal or commercial blog.

+= Introducing a new URL shortening service - wp.gd =

+WordPress Dashboard Twitter comes with its own URL Shortener Service **wp.gd**!
+It's not public, but you can use it in WordPress Dashboard Twitter as much as you like.
+If - for whatever reason - you don't like wp.gd, just switch to tr.im in the options.

+= Acknowledgements =

+* Thanks to [Justin Poliey](http://justinpoliey.com/ "Justin Poliey") for a nice Twitter Class
+* Thanks to [Timothy Groves](http://www.brandspankingnew.net/ "Timothy Groves") for the the nice Mini Icons 2 series
+* Thanks to all the beta testers ;-)

 == Screenshots ==

 1. The tabbed interface